jiabingeng/places-service-docs/adding-a-user-to-launch-and-places.md

      d.
 Set the permissions for the Launch profile:

       If you have added users to Launch, you might have multiple profiles.

-Ensure that you select the correct profile.
+8. Select the correct profile:

-         i.
+     a.
 Click on the name of the profile.

-        ii.
+     b.
 Click the Permissions tab.

-       iii.
+     c.
 Click Edit next to Property Rights.

-        iv.
+     d.
 In the left pane, click + Add all.
 This step moves the available permissions to the included permissions list.

-         v.
+     e.
 Click Company Rights.

-        vi.
+     f.
 In the left pane, click + Manage Properties.

-       vii.
+     g.
 Click Save.

      You have successfully added permissions to the profile that you created.

-8. Add a user to the Launch profile.
+9. Add a user to the Launch profile.

    a.
 In the menu bar, click Overview.

    b.
 On the Adobe Experience Platform Launch card, verify the following:

      * Two dots are displayed at the bottom of the card.

      * The dot on the left is black.

      If the dot on the right side is black, you can only add developers.
 To add a user, click the dot on the left.